Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Walls of Ravenloft.md

 At the back of the keep, behind towering buttresses and tall, boarded-up stained-glass windows, a small garden struggles to survive.
 Small flowers press skyward against the gloom.
 A pair of large iron gates blocks the way to some kind of overlook.

 The large iron gates squeal loudly on rusted hinges when opened.
 Beyond them lies area K6.
+K6.
+OVERLOOK

+Dark clouds overhead drizzle constantly.
+A flagstone avenue passes between empty outbuildings, leading to a stone-paved overlook.
+The overlook has a low stone wall adorned with outward-facing gargoyle carvings.

+If a character peers over the balcony, read:

+A flash of lightning illuminates the dismal village of Baro­ via, its rooftops visible above a smothering blanket of fog one thousand feet below.

+If a character who has a passive Wisdom (Perception) score of 15 or higher peers over the wall, add:

+Underneath the platform on which you stand, about one hundred feet down, a stone construction protrudes from the cliff face.
+Three dirt-caked windows are set into it.

+The windows are so dirty as to be opaque, although a character within reach of one can scrape the dirt away and see a dusty tomb beyond (area K88).
+Characters who try to reach the windows from the overlook must descend 110 feet and move 20 feet back under the plat­ form.
+This descent can't be accomplished without the aid of magic or the use of a climber's kit.

+Anyone who falls from the overlook plummets 1,000 feet.

+FORTUNES OF RAVENLOFT

+If your card reading indicates an encounter with Strahd in this area, he is looking out over the balcony.